open/close all folders

 - Big Bad Wannabe: Blue has aspirations to be something greater, but he's far too incompetent to be taken seriously.

-- Butt Monkey: Things rarely go right for Kid Blue, although it's usually his own fault.
+- The Chew Toy: Things rarely go right for Kid Blue, although it's usually his own fault.

 - Determinator: Credit where credit's due; he doesn't give up, even if it's the smart thing to do.